Skip to content

 Fueled by ‘90s R&B and noodle soups, Christine Dong is a photographer and amateur basketball player living in Portland.
 Read More

-The misty land of Douglas firs and Oregon white oaks has always been home to indigenous nations of the region such as Chinook, Cowlitz and Clackamas tribes.
-Foster Road, a diagonal street in a city of square grids, has also long been part of Portland’s landscape and once served as a footpath for indigenous people who moved between the Willamette River and Johnson Creek.
+The misty land of Douglas firs and Oregon white oaks has always been home to indigenous nations of the region, such as the Chinook, Cowlitz and Clackamas tribes.
+Foster Road, a diagonal street in a city of square grids, has also long been part of Portland’s landscape and once served as a footpath for Indigenous people who moved between the Willamette River and Johnson Creek.

-Today, the road is at the heart of Foster-Powell, a bike- and pedestrian-friendly Southeast neighborhood with its own character.
-FoPo is home to unique experiences you can’t find anywhere else in the city and that’s what makes it a perfect Portland neighborhood to explore.
+Today, that road is at the heart of Foster-Powell, a bike- and pedestrian-friendly Southeast neighborhood with its own character.
+FoPo is home to unique experiences you can’t find anywhere else in the city, and that’s what makes it a perfect Portland neighborhood to explore.

 Explore Portland With Near Me Now